Joshdb-18/Expense-Card/README.md

 ## Contributing

 This project completely open source .
 You can fork and modify everything, and you can use this project everywhere you want.
-I'm transferring my experiences into this project to contribute for open source family, and I'm trying to impress the beginners with unique ways.
+I'm transferring my experiences into this project to contribute for open source family.